2nd Timothy 3:15-17, Matthew 16:17-18, Matthew 18:17

 2. Identify your Learning Stage in Christ

-You must know the stage of your walk in Christ and have a clear idea of the kind of teaching you want.
-Christianity consists of numerous denominations and some primary traditions or doctrines.
+You must know the stage of your walk in Christ and have a clear idea of the kind of teaching you need.
+Christianity consists of numerous denominations and primary traditions or doctrines.
 Knowing what you are looking for is important.
-While it is true that Christians are united on many basic matters such as the deity of Christ and His bodily resurrection, there is a lot of room for diversity on secondary issues, meaning differing approaches and interpretations of Bible prophecy, varying means of baptism, differences regarding the details of the observation of communion, etc. There are also varying forms of church government such as episcopal, presbyterian and congregational.there are issues on Eternal salvation, tithing, giving, prosperity, deliverance, holiness and morality amongst others.
+While it is true that Christians are united on many basic matters such as the deity of Christ and His bodily resurrection, there is a lot of diversity on secondary issues, meaning differing approaches and interpretations of Bible prophecy, varying means of baptism, differences regarding the details of the observation of communion, etc. There are also varying forms of church government such as episcopal, presbyterian and congregational.
+There are also issues on Eternal salvation, tithing, giving, prosperity, deliverance, holiness and morality amongst others.
+All of these are things you must make clear in your search for a local church.

-4. Find out who founded the church or denomination, and who its leaders are today.
-Again, learning this information may help you better understand where the church you are considering is coming from, as well as where they are.
+One thing about church is the fact that you're submitting to a leadership.
+As such, it is important that you find out who founded the church or denomination, and who its current leaders are.
+This information may help you better understand where the church you are considering is coming from, as well as where they are.

-5. Consult standard reference works.
-If you are considering a particular denomination, you should check out their Web site, both for the denomination and, if they have one, the specific church you have in mind.
+If you are considering a particular denomination, you should check out their Website, both for the denomination and, if they have one, the specific church you have in mind.
 You can also try books such as Handbook of Denominations in the United States by Frank Mead (Abingdon) and Pocket Dictionary of North American Denominations (InterVarsity Press).
 In our website, we are building a database of Church and Ministry websites which would help you in your search.
 On the Church/Ministry Website directory, you can check each church website and see details about them.
 If you are a pastor or ministry head and would love to include your church or ministry website in our directory, kindly send us a message here.

-Haven’t you found the perfect church?
-You won’t.
+A perfect local church is practically impossible.
+Do you remember Noah’s Ark?
+Well, the church is like that - and you have to either choose the stink and smell of the animals therein or choose to sink.
 Every visible and local church consists of a mixture of members, all of whom are flawed to one extent or another.
-Even though you will not find a perfect church, do your best to find a solid church that honors the Bible and the essential beliefs of Christianity.
+Even though you will not find a perfect church, do your best to find a solid church that honours God, the Bible and the essential beliefs of Christianity.
 As you search for a church, remember to pray for God’s guidance, too.

 Please drop a comment and use the Social Media Buttons below to share to friends and family.